flame-engine/flame/doc/flame_svg/svg.md

 # Flame SVG

-Flame provides a simple API to render SVG images in your game.
+flame_svg provides a simple API for render SVG images in your game.

 ## Installation